 We Searched the Internet for Information on the Condition

 You can search Google for 'bent leg on puppies' and 'common problems in puppies', among other phrases.
 There are also some helpful and applicable videos that you can watch on YouTube.

 Some articles said that the puppy will overcome this condition, which we also thought at first.
 Some suggested splinting or casting, which was a problem for us because the splints we saw on the internet were not available around our area (a remote little town in India).
 Online buying?
 Well, it was an option to consider, but a last resort.

 Here are a few important things to know about this deformity:

-- The deformity is common in medium to large dog breeds.
+- It is common in medium to large dog breeds.

-- It generally manifests in puppies who were separated from their mothers earlier than they should have been and fed on cow's milk.
+- It generally manifests in puppies who were separated from their mothers at an early age or those who have been on cow's milk.

 - It is thought to be caused by too much protein in the diet.

 - It is also thought to be caused by walking on smooth surfaces most of the time.